The Road to Penallta Colliery 4: ‘South Wales Colliers Go Down the Mine’

 The black and white cinematography is exceptional in places.
 The discerning placement of the light source creates a high-contrast chiaroscuro which serves to dramatize the machinery.
 Pistons, cranks, shafts, and flywheels are made to appear immensely powerful, efficient, dangerous, and exquisitely beautiful — as they were, in all these respects.
 (Some of the footage of the engine hall’s interior reminded me of the ‘Man in the Planet’ scenes in David Lynch’s Eraserhead (1977). )

 British Movietone News’s proclamation ‘speaks for itself’ encapsulates the narrative methodology at the heart of the films.
 Unlike, for example, the contemporaneous Pathé News, the documentaries and newsreels don’t feature a disembodied, anonymous, and pervasive voice-over that describes the events seen on screen.
-In ‘South Wales Colliers Go Down the Mine’, an announcement stating where the coal was being extracted is spoken to camera, initially, by a collier.
+In ‘South Wales Colliers Go Down the Mine’, an announcement stating where the coal was being extracted is spoken to camera, initially, by the colliery Overman (in all likelihood).
 It’s a diegetic commentary given by a representative of the industry.
 Someone who was present and in-the-know, in other words.
-Later, the same collier provides off-camera (non-diegetic) voice-over narrations explaining the processing of the coal at various stages in the colliery’s production line.
+Later, the same Overman provides off-camera (non-diegetic) voice-over narrations explaining the processing of the coal at various stages in the colliery’s production line.
 Apart from these interventions, the story is ‘spoken’ by the moving pictures alone.
 This was achieved by means of an intelligently conceived storyboard, a clear and succinct script, discerning direction, and the careful arrangement and editing of the visual material.
 It’s remarkable how much information is compressed into just over 11 minutes.

 My initial scope of the film was rendered as a tabulation of its scenes and the profiles of the sound content.
 In so doing, I returned the film to a storyboard and grew in my appreciation of how the visual narrative was constructed, thereby.
 Thereafter, I extracted the soundtrack and divided the whole into 38-discrete components.
 These constitute a repository of acoustic material that’ll be modified in the process of composition.